Biology of Global Health Major

-Issues dealing with health and disease have extraordinary reach into the breadth of sciences that make up modern biology.
-The Major in Biology of Global Health (BGH) addresses current public health issues, at the local, national, and international levels, combining strengths from across the University in basic science and disease research with interdisciplinary work in policy, economics, ethics, law, and sociology.
-BGH majors will gain a thorough understanding of the science underlying health concerns - from biology to chemistry to quantitative science foundations - overlaid with an education about the societal issues that impact health.
+Issues dealing with health and disease have extraordinary reach into the breadth of science that makes up modern biology.
+The Major in Biology of Global Health (BGH) addresses current global health issues, at the local, national, and international levels, combining strengths from across the University in basic science and disease research with interdisciplinary work in policy, economics, ethics, law, and sociology.
+BGH majors will gain a thorough understanding of the science underlying health concerns – from biology to chemistry to quantitative science foundations – overlaid with an education about the societal issues that impact health.
 Students will develop skills in evidence-based analysis, quantitative reasoning, and communication.
 The broadened perspectives and applied curriculum reinforce the Jesuit qualities of character, conscience, and citizenship.